-Estonia adopted the new Planning Act, which came into force in 01.06.2015.
-The planning procedures concerning the plans initiated prior to that will be concluded in accordance to the previous law.
-However, all the new plans will be created in accordance to the new Act.
+The Estonian Planning Act came into force in 01.06.2015.
+The planning procedures concerning the plans initiated prior to that will be concluded in accordance with the previous law.
+However, all the new plans will be created in accordance with the new Act.
 It has been an intensive adaptation and learning process for both national and local governments.

 The last decades have brought many changes.
-There are notable changes for example in our economy, technology, communication and lifestyle.
+There are notable developments for example in our economy, technology, communication and lifestyle.
 There are changes also in our legal framework: some regulations initiated by EU, some by national government.
-This also puts a pressure on the field of planning.
-How do we make decisions about the use of space, what is the role of planning in this - those are the questions that need to be answered.
-The discussion about that is quite active and these questions are pondered by a special expert group created in the Government Office and also in wider circles.
+Climate change, energy crisis, green transition, and adapting to population shrinkage are additional topics that have seen significant changes in the past years.
+Furthermore, Estonia's national security systems have become a crucial topic to take into consideration in recent times.
+However, this puts a pressure on the field of planning.
+How do we make decisions about the use of space and what is the role of planning in this - those are the questions that need to be answered.
+The debate on this is active.
+These issues have been discussed both in a dedicated expert group set up in 2018 within the Government Office and more broadly across ministries based on the results of this work.
+It has been decided to set up the Ministry of Regional Affairs and the Land and Spatial Planning Board as a sub-agency in 2023.

-As a result of the local elections in October 2017, a large merger of the municipalities across Estonia took place: instead of 213 only 79 local governments remain.
-Merged municipalities in their considerably wider borders inevitably have to draw up new comprehensive plans in the nearest years.
-This is also a legal requirement.
-The merger will probably add to the planning capacity of the municipalities.
+Already as a result of the local elections in October 2017, a large-scale merging of the municipalities across Estonia took place with the Administrative-Territorial Reform; instead of 213 now only 79 local governments remain.
+The merged municipalities are obliged to draw up new general plans for their substantially extended boundaries.
+This is also a legal requirement that will be facilitated by the increased planning capacity of the consolidated administrations.

-There has been a decisive restructuring in the regional level in Estonia.
+Additionally, there has been decisive restructuring in the regional level in Estonia.
 Starting from 2018 the activities of the County Governments were terminated.
-Some functions were transferred to the ministries and other government agencies, and some were transferred to the municipalities, to fulfil those either autonomously or jointly.
-This calls for significant changes in the future planning system as a whole and in the distribution of the roles and responsibilities.
-As for first steps, the Ministry of Finance has to ensure the completion of all county-wide spatial plans and the harmonisation of the relevant action plans.
+Some functions were transferred to the ministries and other government agencies, and some were transferred to the municipalities to fulfil those either autonomously or jointly.
+This calls for significant changes in the future planning system as a whole and in the distribution of the roles and responsibilities more specifically.
+As a first step, the ministry responsible for spatial planning in Estonia (Ministry of Finance until 2023, then Ministry of Regional Affairs) ensured the completion of country-wide spatial plans and the harmonisation of the relevant action plans in all 15 counties.